Are you sleeping sustainably?

 Sustainability is rapidly becoming one of the key considerations for many homeowners who are looking to purchase new furniture, and no doubt one of the biggest items to consider within this area is the bed.

-As a luxury British bed manufacturer which has always made its beds in Buckinghamshire, Hypnos is at the forefront of sustainability and is currently celebrating its seventh year as a carbon neutral company.
+As a luxury British bed manufacturer which has always made its beds in Buckinghamshire, Hypnos is at the forefront of sustainability and is currently in our eleventh year of being carbon-neutral.

 At Hypnos, we are fully committed to protecting and preserving our environment.
 We believe that TOGETHER we can make a difference, so ethical design and the sourcing of sustainable materials are at the heart of our philosophy and that of many of our customers.

 If you’re looking to purchase an environmentally-friendly bed for your home, then our first piece of advice would always be to research the bed manufacturer and look into what materials are being used in the product.

 For example, at Hypnos, we only use natural and ethically sourced materials.
 There’s no foam or memory foam in our beds, as these are not only unsustainable fabrics, but can also make you hot and clammy during the night, leading to a restless night’s sleep.